ethz-asl/StructuralInspectionPlanner/README.md

 Starting the planner
 ---------------------------
-To start the planner execute both commands in a shell: roslaunch koptplanner kopt.launch rosrun request request
+To start the planner execute both commands in a shell:
+'roslaunch koptplanner kopt.launch' and
+'rosrun request request'

 Visualization
 ---------------------------